A look at other Americans who have crossed into North Korea over the years

 SEOUL, South Korea — (AP) — The U.S. and U.S.-led United Nations Command say they are working to resolve the situation involving a U.S. soldier who ran into North Korea at a border village.
-The incident involving Private 2nd Class Travis King comes at a time of high tensions on the Korean Peninsula.
+The incident involving Pvt.
+Travis King comes at a time of high tensions on the Korean Peninsula.

 The pace of both North Korea's weapons demonstrations and U.S.-South Korean military exercises has intensified lately in a cycle of tit-for-tat.